kotlaanurag/Anurag-s-Rag-application-with-chat-history/readme.md

 Microsoft Visual C++ Build Tools:link:(https://visualstudio.microsoft.com/visual-cpp-build-tools/) During installation, ensure that you include the "Desktop development with C++" workload.
 This will provide the necessary compilers and libraries needed to build the package.

+#code running process
+->conda create -p venv python==3.12 -y(create environmental variables) ->conda activate venv/ (to activate env)
+->pip install chromadb
+->streamlit rum app.py(to run the code)

+#Application:
+1)Provide the Grooq API key in the GROOQ API KEY SECTION.
+2)In the SESSION_ID column you can give any specified section id to remember your history.
+3)And ADD the pdf files in the DRAG AND DROP FILES section.
+4)Now you can ask questions the LLM Model will refer the pdfs you have submitted and provide the exact answers.